How To Complete a Project When You Feel Overwhelmed

 I contacted the anchors, and scheduled to shoot their parts.
 The shots weren’t too difficult to set up.
 I’d say the hardest thing, was shooting the anchor who was creating the portal, just because I wasn’t quite sure yet how that would animate on and the actions the anchor would have to do to make it “create”.
 When her shoot was all said and done, I had about 15 takes of her doing different actions.
 I probably should have planned that out better, but I had never shot anything like this before that.

 Once all the footage was shot, it was time to edit.
 I started like I usually do, sifting through all the footage and grabbed my selects.
 I made an extreme rough cut, just to visualize the timing.
 Once I had a very rough edit, I started using Adobe’s Dynamic Link from Adobe Premiere Pro to Adobe After Effects to begin compositing.
-Needles to day, I sat back in my chair face palming at the amount of work that was still ahead of me.
+Needless to say, I sat back in my chair face palming at the amount of work that was still ahead of me.
 All 18 shots needed color correction, color grading, a more defined edit, and some sort of visual effects to happen.
 Even as basic as the shot with the phone ringing is, I still needed to animate and create the screens for each phone.
 That’s not all that had to be done!
 I also needed to recompose every shot.
 Once I did that, I realized all the videos just sat on a black background which was very dull looking.

 I started to scour the internet for some inspiration of what I wanted the background to look like.
 I knew since it was superhero based, I wanted it to have sort of a comic book feeling.
 I looked at a ton pics of different comic book references, and came to the conclusion that I wanted that old school comic book feel.
 Then I saw a bunch of action pop-outs like “Bam!” and “Pow!”.
 I knew I wanted to incorporate that into the spot as well.
 I also came across an action/comic style YouTube video that had these “slice” transitions.
 I though they added a great deal to the video I found it in, and want to add those too!